A Lesson to Learn: Bank of America Corporation (BAC)

 Daiwa Securities gave a rating of “Neutral” to BAC, setting the target price at $31 in the report published on January 06th of the current year.

-After a stumble in the market that brought BAC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.27% of loss for the given period.
+After a stumble in the market that brought BAC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.40% of gains for the given period.

 Insider Trading